-Henri Matisse The Dance print – a perfect item for home decoration.
-Probably it will fit any modern room.
+Matisse The Dance print – a perfect item for home decoration.
+Probably Matisse dance print will fit any modern room.

-When people looked at Henri Matisse’s paintings, he wanted them to relax.
-And looking at all of his paintings makes me feel calmer; I don’t want to rush anywhere or do anything.
+Henri Matisse wanted people to relax when they looked at his paintings, and when I look at all of his paintings, I feel calmer; I don’t want to rush anywhere or do anything.
 So, if you want to relax when you get home, hang this print in a visible place.

 Artist: Henri Matisse

 About the Matisse The Dance print:

 Why “The Dance” by Henri Matisse is a Masterpiece